 Frequently asked questions

-Read one verse slowly, turn its truth into a short prayer.
+Read a verse slowly, turn its core truth into a short prayer, and ask God to help you live it out today.